-There were no material transfers to or from reserves and provisions during the financial year under review except as disclosed in the financial statements.
+There were no material transfers to or from reserves or provisions during the financial year under review other than those disclosed in the financial statements.

 DIVIDENDS

 No dividend was paid during the financial year and the Directors do not recommend any dividend to be paid for the financial year.